michalmonday/fast_map/README.md

 Results show that for IO+CPU expensive tasks fast\_map performs better than multithreading-only and multiprocessing-only approaches.
 For strictly CPU expensive tasks it performs better than multithreading-only but slightly worse than multiprocessing-only approach.

-In both cases, IO+CPU and striclty CPU expensive tasks, it performs better than the standard map.
+In both cases, IO+CPU and strictly CPU expensive tasks, it performs better than the standard map.

 #### IO and CPU expensive task
 Standard map is not shown because it would take minutes (as it executes tasks sequentially).

 "-1" result means that ProcessPoolExecutor failed due to "too many files open" (which on my system happens when around 1000 processes are created by the python script).
 It shows why creating large number of processes to achieve concurrency may be a bad idea.
 A better idea would be to either:
 * rely on multi-threading itself (which unfortunately utilizes only a single cpu-core)
-* use asyncio (assumming that the blocking code can be turned into coroutines)
+* use asyncio (assumming that the blocking code can be turned into coroutines), possibly combined with multiprocessing as shown in [asyncioeval](https://github.com/nbasker/tools/tree/master/asyncioeval)
 * combine multiprocessing with multi-threading just like fast\_map does

 ![error - image didn't show](https://github.com/michalmonday/fast_map/blob/master/images/io_and_cpu.png?raw=true)